 View a template set below:

-1. If some change happened at a competitor company: find existing users in the comments
+1. If a change happened at a competitor: find existing users to poach in news and forum comments

 If something change happens at a competitor company (examples: they got acquired, they changed an important feature), enter into Google Search